sql-enjoyer/junior-CTetris/README.md

 # CTetris
-Work Tetris in your console!
+Worked Tetris in your console!
 ![](https://github.com/sql-enjoyer/junior-CTetris/blob/master/image.png)

 ## How to play